ZhiangChen/uav_motion/README.md

 <sup>3</sup> It is a ROS action client.

 # Parameter Tuning for Real UAV
-Most of them parameters have been well tuned.
-However, when having a UAV with different mass and airframe, you need to pay extra attention to the following parameters in geometric_controller:
+Most of the parameters have been well tuned.
+However, when having a UAV with different mass, airframe, and battery, you need to pay extra attention to the following parameters in geometric_controller:
 ```
 /geometric_controller/Kp_x
 /geometric_controller/Kp_y